jasonbrackman/arberator/README.md

    └─ 📁spoons
       └─ 📄ladle.psd
 ```

-Fictus use cases include creating output for a wiki page, communicating a folder structure to a colleague over chat, or
+Use cases include creating output for a wiki page, communicating a folder structure to a colleague over chat, or
 mocking a file/folder structure layout before committing to actual creation on disk.
 Since Fictus mimics a File System,
 calling code can create complex loops to build up as little or as much as required to get an idea across.

 <HR>

 ### FictusFileSystem
-Creating a Fictus File System starts with instantiating a FicutsFileSystem object and, optionally, providing
+A Fictus File System starts with instantiating a FicutsFileSystem object and, optionally, providing
-a name to use as the drive letter.
+a root drive name.
 If one is not provided, a single slash ('/') will be used.

 ```Python
 from fictus import FictusFileSystem